SansGuidon/bookmarks/sections/programming.md

 * [Code Golf](https://code-golf.io/) - a game designed to let you show off your code-fu by solving problems in the least number of characters.
 It is written in Go and is open source, patches welcome!
 * :star: [**danistefanovic/build-your-own-x**](https://github.com/danistefanovic/build-your-own-x) - 🤓 Build your own ... (insert technology here)
 * [Advent of Code](https://adventofcode.com/) - is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.
 People use them as a speed contest, interview prep, company training, university coursework, practice problems, or to challenge each other.
+* :star: [**donnemartin/system-design-primer**](https://github.com/donnemartin/system-design-primer) - Learn how to design large-scale systems.
+Prep for the system design interview.

 > Stickers
 * [DevStickers](http://devstickers.com/) - Laptop Stickers and T-shirts for Web Designers and Developers